hytechclub/capstone/Sessions/Session01.md

 # Session 1
 The opening session should mostly serve to acclimate the students with the idea of the course, and allow them to form their teams.

+**Main Goal**
+By the end of this session, all teams should be fully formed.

 ## Icebreaker Activities
 There should be a significant focus on the icebreakers for this course.
 Students will be working together on teams, so it is important that they get to know each other a little bit.
 It may be worth facilitating multiple activities to start building camaraderie.